 An ex‐ante assessment of the quality, relevance, feasibility and potential for impact and sustainability of a research program or activity, usually prior to a decision on funding it.

 Conditions that must be present for the causal chain behind an intervention to hold.
 These often relate to factors, risks or context which could affect the progress or success of a development intervention.

 The causality between observed (or expected) changes and an output from research or related activity.
-Attribution refers to both isolating and estimating the particular contribution of a program/project to the outcome/impact.
+Attribution refers to both isolating and estimating the particular contribution of a program/cluster to the outcome/impact.

 Financial and management audit in the CGIAR provides accountability to management at the level of the Center Boards, Consortium and Fund Council on finances and assets and also provide elements of oversight in human resources and business efficiency.
 Some audits also ensure compliance with other regulations such as genebank standards.